alanli011/CookCampBackEnd/documentation/feature-list.md

 **HomePage**

+* Cards of different projects
+* Feature to add a new project

+**Projects**

 * Card for Message Board
-  * List of messages
+  * List of discussions(like a mini forum)
-  * Individual messages will have a comments text area
+  * Individual discussion topics will have a comments text area
 * Card for To-Do List
   * Input field to allow users to add to do lists
   * Functionality to check off tasks that are complete.
 * Schedule / Calendar
   * use some kind of calendar api to display calendar and link to To-do List

-**Projects**

-* Feature to add a new project and have more than one user join

 **Users**